School Board Policy 506 -

 When a student who has an IEP is excluded or expelled for behavior that is not a manifestation of the student’s disability, the school district shall continue to provide special education and related services during the period of expulsion or exclusion.

-XIV.
+XVII.
 Open Enrolled Students

-The school district may terminate the enrollment of a nonresident student enrolled under an Enrollment Option Program (Minnesota Statutes section 124D.03) or Enrollment in Nonresident District (Minnesota Statutes section 124D.08) at the end of the school year if the student meets the definition of a habitual truant, the student has been provided appropriate services for truancy (Minnesota Statutes Chapter 260A), and the student’s case has been referred to juvenile court.
+The school district may terminate the enrollment of a nonresident student enrolled under an Enrollment Option Program (Minnesota Statutes, section 124D.03) or Enrollment in Nonresident District (Minnesota Statutes, section 124D.08) at the end of the school year if the student meets the definition of a habitual truant, the student has been provided appropriate services for truancy (Minnesota Statutes, chapter 260A), and the student’s case has been referred to juvenile court.
 The school district may also terminate the enrollment of a nonresident student over the age of seventeen (17) enrolled under an Enrollment Option Program if the student is absent without lawful excuse for one or more periods of fifteen (15) school days and has not lawfully withdrawn from school.

-XV.
+XIX.
 Distribution of Policy

 The school district will notify students and parent/guardian of the existence and contents of this policy in such manner as it deems appropriate.
 Copies of this discipline policy shall be made available to all students and parent/guardian at the commencement of each school year and to all new students and parent/guardian upon enrollment.
 This policy will also be available upon request in each building administrator’s office.

-XI.
+XX.
 Review of Policy

 The building administrator and representatives of parent/guardian, students and staff in each school building shall confer at least annually to review this discipline policy, determine if the policy is working as intended, and to assess whether the discipline policy has been enforced.
 Any recommended changes will be submitted to the Superintendent for consideration by the School Board, which shall conduct an annual review of this policy.